-Ben spoke about his r struggles with suicidal thoughts in campaign materials, including videos which will be shared on social media.
+Ben spoke about his struggles with suicidal thoughts in campaign materials, including videos which were shared on social media.

-Local statistics also show an increase in suicides for females aged 25-29 year.
-Other vulnerable groups include individuals with a physical health condition, individuals who are unemployed or in a routine/manual job and individuals who have previously attempted suicide and/or self-harmed.
+Other vulnerable groups include individuals with a physical health condition, individuals who are unemployed or in a routine or manual job and individuals who have previously attempted suicide or self-harmed.

-For further information about suicide prevention and support, download the StayAlive app for free on iOS and Android devices through the app store or google play.
+For further information about suicide prevention and support, download the StayAlive app for free on iOS and Android devices through the app store or through Google Play.